 Chemosis of the conjunctiva is a type of eye inflammation.
-The condition occurs when the lining of the eyelids swells.
+The condition is more often referred to as “chemosis.”
+It occurs when the inner lining of the eyelids swells.
 This transparent lining, called the conjunctiva, also covers the surface of the eye.
-The swelling of the conjunctiva is a sign that your eye has become irritated.
-The condition is more often simply referred to as “chemosis.”
+The swelling of the conjunctiva means your eye has become irritated.

-This condition is most often related to allergies, but may be caused by a viral or bacterial infection.
-However, chemosis is not contagious, meaning that you cannot catch it from another person.
+Chemosis is most often related to allergies.
+Sometimes a viral or bacterial infection may cause it.
+Chemosis is not contagious — you can’t catch it from another person.

 The primary cause of chemosis is irritation.
-The ways in which your eye becomes irritated may vary.
 Allergies play a role in eye irritation and chemosis.
-Seasonal allergies or allergic reactions to pets are the main culprits.
-Animal dander and pollen can make your eyes water, appear red, and ooze a yellow-colored discharge.
+Seasonal allergies or allergic reactions to pets are the main causes.
+Animal dander and pollen can make your eyes water, look red, and ooze a white-colored discharge.
 This condition is called allergic conjunctivitis.
-You can develop both conjunctivitis and chemosis as a result of allergies.
+You can develop both conjunctivitis and chemosis because of allergies.

-Chemosis of the conjunctiva can also be associated with angioedema, a form of allergic reaction in which your skin swells.
+Chemosis of the conjunctiva is also associated with angioedema.
+This is a form of allergic reaction in which your skin swells.
 Unlike hives — a swelling on the surface of your skin — angioedema swelling occurs underneath your skin.

-Eye infections, such as viral or bacterial conjunctivitis, can also lead to chemosis in some people.
+Eye infections, like viral or bacterial conjunctivitis, can lead to chemosis.
 You can also have chemosis after eye surgery, or as a result of hyperthyroidism.
 Hyperthyroidism is a condition in which your thyroid gland overproduces hormones.
-According to Columbia University’s Edward S Harkness Eye Institute, some people with overactive thyroids experience eye-related symptoms, including chemosis (Columbia University).
+According to Columbia University’s Edward S. Harkness Eye Institute, some people with overactive thyroids experience eye-related symptoms like chemosis.

 Rubbing your eyes too much or too often can also cause chemosis.

-Chemosis occurs because the membrane lining your eyes and eyelids accumulates fluid.
+Chemosis occurs when the membrane lining your eyes and eyelids accumulates fluid.
 Symptoms may include:

 - watery eyes